mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

      1. Go back to AWS Console  “Services -> CodeCommit” and create a repository with the name “<project>-<service>”, in this case “mozdef-ef-zoom”.
 Add a description and a tag with key: Project and value: <project>-<environment>.
      2. Using the connection settings, setup Git access with the git credential helper over HTTPS (ensure you can pull and push to the newly created repo).
      3. Pull the empty repository to a local directory, then `only` add the `config` directory contents from the cloned framework code to this repository.
 Make relevant configuration changes (such as to the deploy script, buildspec etc.), commit all changes, then push.
-     4. Now, also pull the empty Github repository created earlier in section `Getting Started` to another local directory.
+     4. Now, also pull the empty Github repository created earlier in section :ref:`Getting Started` to another local directory.
 Add/move all the cloned framework code to this repository, `except "config" directory`.
 Make changes to the code if desired, commit all changes, then push.

       .. note:: You could also move everything to this repository (including the config directory), but add "config/" to the `.gitignore` file in order to avoid having multiple config directories tracked by source control.